Dry Skin Brushing 101

 The body cells take what they need and trade gases with the red blood cells.
 “Thank you for the oxygen.
 Here’s some carbon dioxide for you!” and the red blood cells bring that back to the heart and lung system for disposal and to restock on oxygen.
 And round and around they go…

-Dry skin brushing is simply a way to gently slough off dead skin cells, move the lymphatic fluid in the network below the skin, and stimulate blood flow throughout the body, particularly to the skin!
+Dry skin brushing is simply a way to gently slough off dead skin cells, move the lymphatic fluid in the network below the skin, and consequently to stimulate blood flow throughout the body, particularly to the skin!
 More blood flow means more nutrients and better waste removal which in turn means healthier cells inside and out.